Humboldt University of Berlin: Rankings

+Measured by the number of top managers in the German economy, Humboldt-Universität ranked 53rd in 2019.
 In 2020, the American U.S. News & World Report listed Humboldt-Universität as the 82nd best in the world, climbing eight positions, being among the 100 best in the world in 17 areas out of 29 ranked.

 International partnerships

 HU students can study abroad for a semester or a year at partner institutions such as the University of Warwick, Princeton University, and the University of Vienna.